paysera/js-lib-redux-state-restore/README.md

 Dispatch `saveAction` to save state to storage.
 Provide identifier as it's payload.
 Value can be falsy, in this case library will assign one of a kind identifier which is handled automatically by it if you leverage provided HOC.

+<strong>Remove: </strong>

+Dispatch `removeAction` to remove state from storage.
+Provide identifier as it's payload.
+Removes not persisted entity when provided with falsy value.

 <strong>Loading:</strong>

 Dispatch `loadAction` to load state from storage.
-Provide identifier as it's payload.
-Value should not be falsy.

-<strong>Remove: </strong>

-Dispatch `removeAction` to remove state from storage.
 Provide identifier as it's payload.
 Value should not be falsy.

 <strong>HOC:</strong>